frictionlessdata/website-old/guides/point-location-data.md

 ## Thoughts

-* geometry isn't constrained to a point; it could be a line or polygon.
+* Geometry isn't constrained to a point; it could be a line or polygon.
+* [GeoJSON](https://tools.ietf.org/html/rfc7946#page-12) only supports the WGS84 coordinate reference system.
+* [Stating how coordinate values are encoded](https://www.w3.org/TR/sdw-bp/#bp-crs) is a W3C spatial data on the web best practice.
+GeoJSON only supports lon, lat axis order.